andvsilva/webscraping/whale-alert/README.md

-# On-Chain Analysis for blockchain data using the Whale Alert API framework in python.
+# On-Chain Analysis using the Whale Alert API framework in python.

+First, what is On-Chain Analysis?

+To explain this in simple terms, On-Chain Analysis is a way to look into the data and to get extract insights about the blockchain fundamentals, as the blockchain is the technology behind the bitcoin cryptocurrency, basically, blockchain is a public ledger where the transactions are recorded and immutable database.
+This database stored information about the currenty state of the crypto market and analysing

 A simple tutorial of how to implement On-Chain Analysis for one specific metric called Inflow and
 Outflow transactions of BTC to exchanges using the [Whale Alert API](https://docs.whale-alert.io/#introduction).
 In the market is a consensus that this metric shows a correlation with the price of BTC.
 I am not an expert in On-Chain Analysis, this is one way to work around with topic and to learn and to study more about it.